Visit our cost of attendance pages to view estimated costs for each program.

 Yes, PCOM may offer religious accommodations.
 PCOM acknowledges respect for the religious diversity of PCOM students by providing opportunities, where possible, for accommodation in cases where conflicts exist between students' religious beliefs/practices and educational activities.
-Such accommodations must honor, where applicable the primacy of a commitment to patient care, not unduly burden faculty or disproportionately affect the general student population involved in the affected educational activity, while ensuring that the requirements of the prescribed curriculum are upheld.
+Such accommodations must honor, where applicable, the primacy of a commitment to patient care and not unduly burden faculty or disproportionately affect the general student population involved in the affected educational activity, while ensuring that the requirements of the prescribed curriculum are upheld.
 Click on the following links for more information regarding accommodations for religious purposes and excused absences for religious purposes.

 Visit our scholarship information page to learn about the numerous institutional and private scholarship resources available to students.
 Please click here for scholarship information.

 No. In general, the graduate or medical student financial aid process is generally different from undergraduate aid.
 Your financial aid awards from undergraduate will not affect your graduate or medical student financial aid awards.